Emergency-Makers-Network/frontend/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and incorporates the Vice Software React-Redux-Hooks Boilerplate [https://github.com/vicesoftware/react-redux-hooks-boilerplate]

-## Backend Script

-### `cd server && npm run start:dev`
-Starts a nodemon TypeScript on server/src/index.ts

-## Frontend Scripts

 In the project directory, you can run: